 What is paid search advertising?

-Paid search advertising is one of the most popular forms of pay-per-click (PPC) advertising using an auction-based, PPC model to show digital ads on search engine results pages such as Google, Bing, and Yahoo.
-How often your ads appear, the rankings, and how much you pay per click — all depend on your bid and Quality Score.
+Paid advertising uses an auction-based PPC model to show digital ads on search engine results pages such as Google, Bing, and Yahoo.
+How often your ads appear, the rankings, and how much you pay per click—all depend on your bid and Quality Score.

-First, you bid for ad placement on SERPs by setting the maximum amount you want to spend per click (bid) and the maximum amount you’re willing to spend on the entire campaign (budget).
-Once you create an ad and connect it to a landing page, each respective search engine ad platform will calculate a Quality Score to determine positioning.
-The metric is a good indicator of the relevance of your specified keywords, ads, and the destination page (landing page):
+To start, you bid for ad placement on SERPs by setting the maximum amount you want to spend per click (your bid) and the maximum amount you’re willing to spend on the entire campaign (your budget).
+Once you create an ad and connect it to a landing page, each respective search engine ad platform will calculate a Quality Score to determine its positioning.
+This metric is a good indicator of the relevance of your specified keywords, ads, and the destination page/landing page:

 What is a paid search ad?

 On major search platforms like Google, Bing, and Yahoo, paid ads are typically shown above and below organic search results.
-They include three main components — a headline, display URL, and description text — all of which convince users to click.
-Text ads can also include ad extensions to expand your ad with additional information.
+They include three main components — a headline, display URL, and description text — convincing users to click.
+Apple Search Ads show above the App Store search results on both the iPhone and iPad.
+Text ads can also include extensions to expand your ad with additional information.

-Notice how the second ad’s headline is more optimized than the first one.
-It’s more relevant to the search query (with the entire search phrase in the title), and it contains two calls-to-action (“learn” and “get started”).
+Notice how the second ad’s headline is more optimized than the first?
+This version is more relevant to the search query (with the entire search phrase in the title), and it contains two calls to action (“learn” and “get started”).

-The display URL shows your website address in green, directly underneath the headline.
-It is comprised of the domain from your final URL and an optional subdomain and path fields to provide searchers more clarity where they’ll arrive once they click through.
+The display URL shows your website address in green directly underneath the headline.
+It comprises the domain from your final URL, plus optional subdomain and path fields to provide searchers more clarity on where they’ll arrive once they click.

 Display URLs each contain up to 35 characters.
 One primary difference, though, is that Bing display URLs are bold:

 Description text helps highlight the most important details about your product or service and why search users should click through.
-AdWords and Bing Ads allow up to 80 characters of description text, while Yahoo allows up to 150 characters.
+Google Ads and Bing Ads allow up to 80 characters of description text, while Yahoo allows up to 150 characters.

-Ad extensions effectively allow your ad take up more space in the results list.
-That is a big deal when you realize space is extremely limited.
+Ad extensions effectively allow your message to take up more space in the results list.
+Capitalizing on this can make a big impact, considering space is extremely limited.

 These add-ons enable digital advertisers to provide more information about their product or service — such as location, phone number, or additional deep links.
 Formats include location information and maps, click-to-call buttons, reviews, sitelink extensions, and more.
 Not only do they increase your ad’s visibility, but Google reports ads’ click-through-rate increases several percentage points, too.

-Here we see Intercom’s AdWords ad with two sitelink extensions, one to case studies and one to their pricing page:
+Here we see Gleap’s Google ad with two sitelink extensions–one to their pricing page and one to their 14-day free trial:

 Benefits of paid search marketing